The 2019 NAMM Music Education Advocacy D.C. Fly-In FAQs

 Please note that the Fly-In is a music industry business event.
 However, family members may share your hotel room and attend select meals and special events for an additional $300 registration fee.

 Participation in the issues briefing on Tuesday and Congressional visits on Wednesday and Thursday are limited to delegates.
-Please contact Eric Ebel for additional information about guests at the Fly-In.
+Please contact Claire Kreger-Boaz for additional information about guests at the Fly-In.

 Is my high school or college-age child able to attend the Fly-In as a delegate?

 How many nights in the hotel does my registration fee cover?

-NAMM provides up to four (4) nights hotel accommodations between Sunday, May 21 (for Day of Service participants) and Thursday, May 25.
+NAMM provides up to four (4) nights hotel accommodations between Sunday, May 19 (for Day of Service participants) through Thursday, May 23.
 Arrangements to extend arrival and departure dates are subject to availability and are at your own expense.
 Please submit check in and check out dates during registration; shortly after NAMM Staff will be in touch with the Hyatt to confirm availability.

 Does NAMM cover meals?